The Road To Timbuktu

 Ready to travel smarter, safer, and with far fewer “what on earth am I doing?” moments?

-The Golden Rules of Solo Travel is my friendly, no-nonsense guide for mature solo travellers who want confidence, clarity, and a bit of a laugh along the way.
+The Golden Rules of Solo Travel is Peter’s friendly, no-nonsense guide for mature solo travellers who want confidence, clarity, and a bit of a laugh along the way.

-It’s packed with practical tips, hard-earned lessons, and stories I probably shouldn’t admit publicly; all wrapped in British sarcasm and real-world experience.
+It’s packed with practical tips, hard-earned lessons, and stories he probably shouldn’t admit publicly; all wrapped in British sarcasm and real-world experience.

 Grab your free copy and start your next adventure with a grin.